openclimatefix/PVNet/README.md

       - "gs://public-datasets-eumetsat-solar-forecasting/satellite/EUMETSAT/SEVIRI_RSS/v4/2021_nonhrv.zarr"
 ```

-Datapipes are currently set up to use 11 channels from the satellite data, the 12th of which is HRV and is not included in these.
+ocf-data-sampler is currently set up to use 11 channels from the satellite data, the 12th of which is HRV and is not included in these.

 ### Training PVNet